 Performance Collaboration – An Essential Element of a High Performance Culture

 How can a leader and direct report respectfully and clearly work together for optimal results?
-We used to refer to this as “performance management” but in many organizations this term is used to describe what happens when someone’s performance has become a significant problem, so we needed to use a different term without that baggage.
+We used to refer to this as “performance management” but in many organizations that term is used to describe what happens when someone’s performance has become a significant problem, so we needed to use a different term without that baggage.
 With Performance Collaboration the leader first takes individual and collective ownership of results, which then allows the direct report to own their own performance.
 This is Accountability through Engagement.
 There are some basic steps to try.

 These are factors to consider before having a performance collaboration dialogue with an individual or team: